 Key Takeaways

-Intent debt lives in artifacts: when goals and constraints are poorly captured, neither humans nor AI agents can reliably evolve the system.
+Intent debt accumulates when goals and constraints guiding a system are poorly captured in artifacts, blocking both humans and AI agents from evolving the system correctly.

-Ajey Gore: when agents make coding free, verification becomes scarce.
-“Correct” is thousands of shifting, context-dependent definitions across 900 microservices.
+Ajey Gore argues if agents make coding free, verification becomes the expensive constraint: “correct” splits into thousands of shifting, context-dependent definitions across a large microservice fleet.

 Hacker News Comment Review